0xa10/0xa10.github.io/_posts/2018-11-27-need-feedback.markdown

 The code seems to implement a secure channel or tunnel of some sort.
 Looking at the capture, the secret itself appears to be is a 20 part file downloaded from an HTTP server.
 The upstream channel is passed plaintext, so we can see the `GET` requests, but the downstream HTTP responses are encrypted using the secure tunnel.
-Our mission is to somehow decrypt the ciphertexts, and extract the 20 file parts.
+Our mission is to somehow decrypt the ciphertexts, and extract the 20-part file.

 We'll start by overviewing the underlying cipher system and its components.
 # KappaCrypto